shan501/Honey_Pot_Analysis/README.md

 ## Cowrie
 Cowrie is one of the many honeypots that T-Pot offers.I will be making my analysis on this.
 This honeypot is used to log SSH bruteforce attacks as well as the command the hackers run after gaining access to my server.
+Cowrie can also act as a proxy for both SSH and Telnet

+## AWS
+Using AWS I was able to get this honeypot up and running in a few hours.
+This honeypot requires pretty good hardware to be able to run proberly so I used t3.xlarge as my instacne type.

 # Overview